 Impact Ask Price = The average fill price to execute the Impact Margin Notional on the Ask Price

-For example, the maximum leverage of BNBBUSD perpetual contract is 20x, and its corresponding Initial Margin Rate is 5%, then the Impact Margin Notional (IMN) is 4,000 USDT (200 USDT / 5%), and the system will take an IMN of 4,000 USDT every minute in the order book to measure the average Impact Bid/Ask price.
+For example, if the maximum leverage of BNBUSDT perpetual contract is 20x, and its corresponding Initial Margin Rate is 5%, then the Impact Margin Notional (IMN) is 4,000 USDT (200 USDT / 5%), and the system will take an IMN of 4,000 USDT every minute in the order book to measure the average Impact Bid/Ask price.

 5. How to access the real-time and historical Funding Rates?

 You can view the real-time and historical Funding Rates by clicking [Information] - [Funding Rate History].
 Alternatively, click here directly.